-In this context, the concept of sustainable development has emerged both as a goal and as a guiding principle of the international community, encompassing a series of substantive and procedural principles that aim at leading the global governance process towards a balance between economic development, environmental protection and social justice - and, on broader terms, towards global justice.
-This concept also implies the use of new governance mechanisms, favoring a shift from traditional command-and-control instruments, to deliberative and participatory means of governance which focus on procedural instruments aiming at generating social deliberation and dissemination of information in order to achieve a balanced policy/regulation outcome, such as the instrument of "impact assessment" (IA).
-This type of instrument, today considerably spread, is a promising tool for providing more sustainable outcomes, but nevertheless still faces many challenges such as procedural pitfalls, the unbinding nature of its recommendations and its limited scope of application.
+In this context, the concept of sustainable development has emerged both as a goal and as a guiding principle of the international community, encompassing a series of prescriptive and procedural imperatives which aim at leading the global governance process towards a balance between economic development, environmental protection and social cohesion.
+This concept also implies the use of new governance mechanisms, favoring a shift from traditional means of governance that rely on traditional decision making processes and regulation/compliance instruments, to deliberative and participatory means of governance which focus on procedural instruments aiming at generating social deliberation and dissemination of information in order to achieve a balanced policy/regulation outcome, such as the instrument of "impact assessment" (IA).
+This type of instrument, today widely spread, is a promising tool for providing more sustainable development oriented outcomes, but nevertheless still faces many challenges such as procedural pitfalls, lack of relevance in the final outcome and limited scope of application.

-This paper aims at presenting a legal/policy perspective on how the emergence of sustainable development as a guiding principle and a goal of the international community implies a broader view of environmental governance - requiring approaches that combine a balance between economic development, environmental protection and social justice - by analyzing the instrument of impact assessment as a procedural expression of that principle.
-In this regard, the paper presents a case study on the IA procedure developed by the Commission of the European Union (EU) for its policy and legislative proposals.
-The case study chosen refers to an IA carried out for the proposal of a Regulation setting "CO2 emission standards for new passenger cars in the EU", as part of the bloc's strategy to tackle climate change - being, thus, an instrument of environmental governance.
+Within the framework described, this paper aims at presenting a legal/policy perspective on how the emergence of sustainable development as a guiding principle and a goal of the international community implies a broader view of environmental governance - requiring approaches that combine a balance between economic development, environmental protection and social cohesion - analyzing the instrument of impact assessment as a procedural expression of that principle.
+In this regard, this paper presents a case study on the "impact assessment" procedure developed by the Commission of the European Union (EU) for its policy and legislative proposals.
+The case study chosen refers to the impact assessment procedure of the proposal for a Regulation setting "CO2 emission standards for new passenger cars in the EU", as part of the bloc's strategy to tackle climate change - being, thus, an instrument of environmental governance.

-The paper is divided in two main parts: the first part sets the frames the discussion by making brief remarks about sustainable development as a guiding principle of global governance, followed by a description of IA procedures as an expression of this principle and as a tool of environmental governance, and finally highlighting the regulation of this procedure in the European Union.
+The paper is divided in two main parts: the first part sets the framework for the forthcoming analysis, making brief remarks about sustainable development as a guiding principle of global governance, followed by a description of "impact assessment" procedures as an expression of this principle and as a tool of environmental governance, and finally highlighting the regulation of this procedure in the European Union.
 The second part presents the case study mentioned and discusses its relevance in balancing the economic, environmental and social dimensions of a policy proposal, and in providing a channel of public participation in this context.
-The final conclusions aim to exemplify that IA can be an important tool of environmental governance, providing a holistic discussion of initiatives of environmental protection while including the social and economic dimensions in the discussion.
-On the other hand, it highlights that, in spite of this contribution to more societal debate and awareness of environmental protection challenges and possible solutions, IAs still face many pitfalls that prevent it from exploring the potential it seems to have as a new governance instrument much needed in order to achieve the goal of sustainable development.
+The final conclusions aim to exemplify that "impact assessment" procedures can be an important tool of environmental governance, providing a holistic discussion of initiatives of environmental protection while including the social and economic aspects in the discussion.
+On the other hand, it highlights that, in spite of this contribution to more societal debate and awareness of environmental protection challenges and possible solutions, this instrument still faces many pitfalls which prevent it from exploring all of its potential as a new governance instrument which is much needed in order to achieve the common goal of sustainable development.